 The action could be anything from a range of different possibilities.
 These possibilities can stem from a number of metrics.
 Perhaps your desired goal is to get more and more people to click on a link, you can create a metric out of that and mark it as a conversion everything a visitor clicks on the link.
 It is that simple.

 But that is as far as it goes for simplicity in the world of conversions and metrics.
 As a website host, getting these conversions and metrics is complex and often frustrating.
 Among the many different techniques that different service providers use, one particularly important one is called custom branding.

 What is Custom Branding?

-Custom branding is a concept that not every website has to deal with.
-It mostly depends on the tool that you use to customize your website or include added plug-ins.
-In addition, there may be cases where the concept does not relate to websites entirely!
+Here may be cases where the concept does not relate to websites entirely!
 In such situations, custom branding meaning may vary.

 The concept may also apply to industrywide software such as Power BI.
-In these cases, you can customize your dashboards with the color of your brand and include your embedded custom logo in all the reports.
+In these cases, you can customize your dashboards with the colour of your brand and include your embedded custom logo in all the reports.

 Why Does it Even Matter?

 But why is it so important to have the same colours and the logo everywhere?
 Why can’t you just keep things simple and use any free tools whenever you find them?

 According to a report by Lucidpress, a consistent brand presentation is known to increase revenue by up to 33%.
 In addition, it has also been found that about 70% of people believe that consistent branding is highly important for communicating with an existing customer.
 On top of all that, it has also been seen to have a huge impact on employee morale.

 In conclusion, it is evident that custom branding and having to buy logo which are customized can have huge implications for your business.
 However, the concept is a little too much to wrap your head around for laymen.
 Still, no effort is too much when it comes to managing conversions!